codeplaysoftware/cuda-to-sycl-nbody/README.md

 [host:host:0] SYCL host platform, SYCL host device 1.2 [1.2]
 ```

-### Converting CUDA to SYCL

-The script ./scripts/run_dpct.sh calls a containerized version of the DPC++ Compatibility Tool to automatically convert the CUDA components of this project into SYCL.
-A docker container was used because the dev machine has an incompatible version of the CUDA driver.
-This should be adapted based on your environment.

-The DPC++ compatibility tool offers options for intercepting complex builds, but current dev environment restrictions require me to run dpct inside a docker container.
-This complicates things, so for now I'm just doing single source conversion on the simulator.cu file.

-### CMake

-The option `-DBUILD_SYCL` switches between building the CUDA version & the SYCL version of the code.

-## Running on different platforms
+### Selecting a backend (DPC++)

-By specifying the environment variable SYCL_DEVICE_FILTER, it's possible to switch between running with the CUDA backend and the OpenCL backend.
+By specifying the environment variable `SYCL_DEVICE_FILTER`, it's possible to switch between running with the CUDA backend and the OpenCL host backend.
 For example:

 ```
     SYCL_DEVICE_FILTER=cuda ./nbodygl